ids/cluster-builder/docs/README_CoreOS.md

 #### VMware Fusion Notes

 * You might need to run `sudo touch "/Library/Preferences/VMware Fusion/promiscAuthorized"` to prevent interactive prompting during the PXE install process.
 However, launching the VMs manually anyway is good way to monitor the install process.
 * Vmware Fusion 8.x doesn't work well on High Sierra, but neither does version 10.x.
 NAT is frequently broken for private networks (which is what we use in cluster-builder).
 If CoreOS is not installing on the nodes in a timely manner, or they are stuck in a PXE install loop, it is likely that the nodes can't NAT out to the internet.
 This can be diagnosed by logging into the provisioner and attmepting to ping and resolve a public domain name.
-If it doesn't work in one VM, it is likely broken for the network... and you will have to stop all the VMs and restart Fusion.
-This is a 100% a VMware Fusion issue.
+If it doesn't work in one VM, it is likely broken for the network... and you will have to stop all the VMs and restart Fusion.  __This is a 100% a VMware Fusion issue__.

+> If your VMs stop getting DHCP addresses all of a sudden, it is likely the Fusion bug, try restarting VMware Fusion completely, it is likely the issue.

 The VMware install process is nearly identical to the ESXi documented below except for the following modifications: